PLENARY SPEAKERS

 Prof. Dr. Yeliz Karaca

-Affiliation: University of Massachusetts (UMass) Chan Medical School, USA
+University of Massachusetts (UMass) Chan Medical School, USA

 Email: yeliz.karaca@ieee.org